brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 introduced in this release starts deleting all the records from your `orders` table.
 You notice the issue and rollback this release, but the deleted data is gone.
 Your replicas are not very useful at this point, as all these deletions were already replicated and you have the same messy database replicated.
-You could start restore a backup, but if you have a big database you probably won't have a backup running every couple of minutes, and the process to restore a database usually takes a lot of time.
+You could start to restore a backup, but if you have a big database you probably won't have a backup running every couple of minutes, and the process to restore a database can take a lot of time.

 That's were a delayed replica can save the day.
 Let's say you have a replica that is always 1 hour behind the leader.
 As long as you noticed the issue in